Upper Left Side to Middle Back Pain:

 (My pain is radiating down the left side of my neck) - Pinched Nerve or Cervical Radiculopathy:

 A pinched or inflamed nerve occurs within a person's spine.
 Our nerves are major carriers of information from the brain to the rest of the body, and vice-versa.
 There are two different types of nerves, motor and sensory.
 If a nerve is pinched or inflamed, the signal of this information sending is interrupted in some way.
 A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues.
 This can be caused by a variety of things, including compression, constriction, or overstretching of the nerve.
 If you have a pinched or inflamed nerve in your upper left back your symptoms are most likely pain that is sharp and radiating down your neck, numbness or burning sensation, and the feeling of weakness on the upper left back.
-Pinched nerves often also come as a result from things like herniated disc, degeneration of disc, and bony growths.
+Pinched nerves often also come as a result of things like a herniated disc, degeneration of disc, and bony growths.

 Treatment for Upper Left Back Pinched Nerves: